LWVPullman/LeagueWebsite/README.md

 # Current TO DOs:
 ## For Developers
-1. navigation drop downs (Helen has this working in theory, but we still need to add appropriate dropdown options to appropriate headers.)
-    * There might be help from this template https://lenpaul.github.io/Millennial/, but it's incredibly simplistic in comparison to our current template
-    * This poster got a version working but it's rittled with bugs https://github.com/mmistakes/minimal-mistakes/issues/1801
-    * This is how 'collections' works in Jekyll.
-Which is likely the best way to create heirarchies https://jekyllrb.com/docs/collections/
-    * This is how collections in MM works https://mmistakes.github.io/minimal-mistakes/docs/collections/
-2. Pay Pal embedded
-3. Dates on events main page (month and day)
+1. Dates on events main page (month and day)
-4. Social Media links in the nav bar
+2. Social Media links in the nav bar
-5. Integrate PDF's from observer corps
+3. Integrate PDF's from observer corps

 ## Things to do for anyone:
 1. write into the readme, what photos are (Bobbie)
+2. Content for Voting Info section
-2. Advocacy?
+3. Advocacy?
 (Paul)
-3. Some images Paul is adding
+4. Some images Paul is adding
-4. Alt text additions to all photos (see example in Template Post at to of page)
+5. Alt text additions to all photos (see example in Template Post at to of page)